Enter the total of other allowable adjustments as described below. Include an explanation for each adjustment.

 dd.
 Other federal adjustments

-Other federal adjustments prior to the calculation of federal 1040 line 11 (federal AGI) not already taken on the IA 1040.
+Other federal adjustments from Schedule 1, Part II, prior to the calculation of federal 1040 line 11 (federal AGI) not taken elsewhere on the IA 1040.

 ee.
 Educator Expenses